partiql/partiql-beamline/partiql-beamline-book/src/getting-started/what-is-beamline.md

 - **Performance Benchmarking**: Consistent, scalable datasets are needed for meaningful performance comparisons and AI inferences evaluations
 - **Schema Evolution**: As data structures change, maintaining test data becomes increasingly complex

-PartiQL Beamline addresses all these challenges with a unified approach to synthetic data generation.
+Beamline addresses all these challenges with a unified approach to synthetic data generation.

 ## Core Components

-PartiQL Beamline consists of three main components that work together:
+Beamline consists of three main components that work together:

 ### 1. Data Generator